Transforming EU Governance: The Digital Integration through EBSI and GLASS: Analysis of GLASS e-Governance and EBSI Infrastructure Integration

 \subsection{GLASS}

-The trust infrastructure based on country-wide domains is a key component of the GLASS architecture's adoption since it enables distributed Infrastructure of Trust between EU member states.
-In a manner analogous to EBSI, GLASS aims to provide an e-Governance framework that EU member states can employ.
-It examines the main technologies of a distributed ledger system that can provide governments, citizens, and businesses across the EU with efficient, transparent, cross-border functional, and user-friendly solutions to support public services.
+The GLASS architecture, reliant on a trust infrastructure spanning country-wide domains, facilitates distributed trust infrastructure amongst EU member states.
+Parallel to EBSI, GLASS provides an e-governance framework for use by EU member states, leveraging distributed ledger technologies for efficient, transparent, and user-friendly public service solutions.

-\subsubsection{Business application}
+\subsubsection{Business Application}

-The main goal of this layer is to facilitate and build links between organisations and individuals who can legally use the GLASS services.
-GLASS created a user's wallet, which is a key management application that gives the user a graphical interface for storing, managing, and securing digital keys.
-Signing transactions, statements, credentials, documents, or claims can be accomplished with the help of these keys.
-As a result, users are given the ability to connect with third parties in a reliable manner and form relationships with them.
+This layer aims to bridge connections between entities legally permitted to utilise GLASS services.
+It includes a user’s wallet, an essential management tool providing a graphical interface for managing digital keys.
+These keys assist in signing transactions, credentials, and documents, enabling secure interactions and relationships with third parties.

-\subsubsection{Use cases}
+\subsubsection{Use Cases}

-The core use cases in GLASS involve: moving to another Member State; a short-term visit to another country; and getting a job abroad \cite{glassusecase}.
+GLASS’s primary use cases involve relocation to another Member State, short-term visits to other countries, and securing employment abroad \cite{glassusecase}.

-\subsubsection{Core services}
+\subsubsection{Core Services}

-The focus of this layer is concerned with establishing connections between a GLASS portal, a Hyperledger Fabric ledger, and a private IPFS network instance to establish a trusted e-governance data-sharing model.
-To achieve this, GLASS makes use of a number of identity trust capabilities and APIs that permit blockchain-based services to reach a superior standard of identity assurance and trust.
-Credential signing, credential sharing, ledger transactions, and encryption are all part of the core services, as are APIs for issuing verifiable credentials associated with electronic identification (eID).
+The core services of GLASS establish connections between the GLASS portal, Hyperledger Fabric ledger, and a private IPFS network instance, forming a trusted e-governance data-sharing model.
+These services comprise various identity trust capabilities and APIs, enabling blockchain-based services to achieve high identity assurance and trust standards.
+Services include credential signing and sharing, ledger transactions, encryption, and APIs for issuing verifiable credentials linked to electronic identification (eID).

-\subsubsection{GLASS portal}
+\subsubsection{GLASS Portal}